yumoldianne/yumoldianne/README.md

 --->

 ### 💡 About me
-Data enthusiast interested in (urban, economic, etc.) development, policy, AI research
+Data enthusiast interested in development, policy, AI research